Damn lies and statistics can be used to manipulate the facts.

-From the company website concerning M I read further.
+From the company website concerning Marmite, I read further.

-"This concentrated yeast extract paste is 100% vegetarian and gluten free, with no added fat, salt or sugar.
-M is an excellent source of Vitamin B12, Riboflavin, Niacin and Folic Acid (every 8,5 g serving of M provides 55% of the RDA of Folic Acid) which is good news for pregnant women."
+"This concentrated yeast extract paste is 100% vegetarian and gluten-free, with no added fat, salt or sugar.
+M is an excellent source of Vitamin B12, Riboflavin and Niacin; and Folic Acid (every 8,5 g serving of M provides 55% of the RDA of Folic Acid) which is good news for pregnant women."

 Take special note of that little phrase, no added fat.

-Thus you will see now that in all reliable research projects, the researchers distance themselves from any personal gain from the results of their research by a disclaimer.
+Thus you will see now that in all reliable research projects, the scientists distance themselves from any personal gain from the results of their studies by a disclaimer.

-Sadly, for example, and this is controversial and I'm not convinced the jury is out on the subject, there's only one research document that shows that Glucosamine Chondroitin sulphate has benefits for arthritis sufferers that has not been financed by the companies producing the product.
-And plenty of independent research that indicates they don't help a jot.
+Sadly, for example, and this is controversial and I'm not convinced the jury is out on the subject, there is only one research document that shows that Glucosamine Chondroitin sulphate has benefits for arthritis sufferers that has not been financed by the companies manufacturing the product.
+And plenty of independent studies that indicate they don't help a jot.

-Rounding off figures is a useful technique we all use.
+Rounding-off figures is a helpful technique we all use.
 I'll give you two examples.

-Mathematically, depending on the number of decimal places you are rounding off to, it means between 76 000 and 84 000.
-One really isn't interested if there were 80 052 spectators.
+Mathematically, depending on the number of decimal places you are rounding off to, it means there were between 76 000 and 84 000 spectators.
+One really isn't interested if there were 80 052 people.
 Unless you were collecting the money!

 Mentally you quickly add 5 + 3 + 7 + 18 + 3.
-Provided your Grade 2 teacher did a good job, you would know the bill was going to be ABOUT $36.
-So, if the teller demands $41.69, you immediately suspect s/he has made a mistake, and you're about to be $5 poorer; so you scrutenise the tip slip.
+Provided your Grade-2 teacher did a good job, you would know the bill was going to be ABOUT $36.
+So, if the teller demands $41.69, you immediately suspect s/he has made a mistake, and you're about to be $5 poorer; so you scrutenise the till-slip.
 Sure enough, that item for 6.95 was advertised at a reduced price, down from 11.95 but the company hadn't adjusted the fee on the computer.

-However, rounding off of figures can sometimes only be described as damn lies statistics.
-It's deliberately misleading in order to sneakily pull the wool over your eyes.
+However, rounding off of figures can sometimes only be described as damn lies and statistics.
+It is deliberately misleading in order to sneakily pull the wool over our eyes.

-So, having enjoyed, absolutely loved, product M for all of my 62 years, for the first time I read the label.
+So, having enjoyed, absolutely loved, Marmite for all of my 62 years, for the first time I read the label.

 Whew, a relief: 0.0 g trans-fat per helping.

-To the average person, 0.0 means ZERO.
-None!
-That's what the manufacturer wants you to believe.
+wants you to believe.
 But with two years university mathematics under

-Wait, if there is 0.1g /100g added trans fat, how can there be ZERO, NONE per serving?
+Wait, if there is 0.1g /100g of added trans-fat, how can there be zero?
+That means none per serving?

 Mathematically speaking, 0.0 means somewhere between 0.00 and 0.04.
-In reality, about 20% of the fat in product M consists of trans isomers.
-Bad stuff.
+In reality, about 20% of the fat in Marmite consists of trans-isomers; bad stuff.

-And now being suspicious of their questionable reporting, they may well have rounded off 0.14g to 0.1g meaning nearly 30% is trans; see here how I've rounded off the figures to exaggerate to my cause!
-That should really be 28%.
-And if they are really dishonest, they may have rounded off 0.19 to 0.1.
-We just don't know.
+And now being suspicious of their questionable reporting, they may well have rounded off 0.14g to 0.1g meaning nearly 30% is trans; see here how I have rounded off the figures to exaggerate to my cause.

-The figures don't matter; what we do know is that there is a substantial amount of trans fat in Marmite, and their 0.0g trans fat per helping is just so much lies, damn lies statistics.
+The figures do not matter; what we do know is that there is a substantial amount of trans fat in Marmite, and their 0.0g per helping is just so much lies, damn lies and statistics.

-Hydrogenated foods are an anathema to the human body; they contain totally foreign subtances that are known to cause cancer.
+Hydrogenated foods are an anathema to the human body; they contain totally foreign substances that are known to cause cancer.